The negative effects Chemotherapy can have on your body, including your brain

 It got even better when I smoked my last cigarette one week before Christmas 2015.
 The reason?
 My better half who at that time still was a resident in the U.S. had told me he stopped drinking his daily soda pop.
 In May 2016, I surprised him with the fact I had stopped smoking.
 We both have benefited from our decision.

 Get enough sleep

-I know it is not so easy even if you are retired like we are.
+I know it is not so easy, even if you are retired like we are.
 At least try to get a good 7 to 8 hours and what is important is to sleep in a dark room, the darker the better.
-Try and stick to a regular time going to bed and getting up.
-Having a good nights sleep will make it possible to master daily life and keep stress levels low.
+Try to stick to a regular time going to bed and getting up.
+Having a good night’s sleep will make it possible to master daily life and keep stress levels low.

 One of the most important factors

 Skip the fast food and the microwave oven, which kills the nutrients in your food.
 Not too much salt and then use Himalayan salt.
 A good idea is to start your day with a glass of lemon juice with a little Himalayan salt on an empty stomach.
 Later in the day, you can have a glass of red wine and a piece of black chocolate.
-I think these can be considered as healthy little sins.
+I think we can consider these as healthy minor sins.